-Waist measurement - A neat measure to the body at the belly button level.
+Waist - A neat measure around the natural waist (approx. 1" above the naval)

-Hip Measure - Taken at the widest part of your seat it needs to be a loose measurement.
-Their must be a 6" difference between the waist measurement and the hip measurement.
-If your hip measurement is 46" or above you will need a 9 Yard kilt to get the right amount of pleats and a good pleat depth.
-For the extra yard and sewing of extra pleats it adds £100.
+Hip - Loose measure taken around the widest art of the seat.
+On average, there is a 6" difference between the waist measurement and the hip measurement.
+If your hip measurement is 46" or above you will need a 9 yard kilt to get the right amount of pleats and a good pleat depth.
+The extra yard and sewing of extra pleats adds £100.

 All packages and prices are for a 8 yard kilt, if you need a 9 yard kilt you add £100 for the extra yard.
 Please take this into account when looking at our kilt prices.